ilanschnell/bitarray/README.rst

   * add a few more comments to the C code
   * move imports outside tests: pickle, io, etc.
   * drop Python 2.5 support

-**0.9.3** (2019-05-20):

-  * refactor resize() - only shrink allocated memory if new size falls lower than half the allocated size
-  * improve error message when trying to initialize from float or complex

 Please find the complete change log